Jump to:

 - Snapping fingers

 - Place two pennies and two paper clips in palm of hand.
-Try to
+Try

-move one penny to fingertips and place on table without using other
+move one penny to fingertips and place on table without

 hand, then one paper clip, and so on.
-Increase number of items as it
+Increase number of

 gets easy.